Ishwar-meena/Snake-Water-and-Gun-Game/README.md

-I have created Snake Water and Gun Game using c++.
-It's take input from user and also choose a random number by computer.
-It's a basic game like a rock paper scissors game.
+I have created Snake Water and Gun Game using c++.\n It's take input from user and also choose a random number by computer.\n It's a basic game like a rock paper scissors game.
 It's  show which option user choose and which option choose a bot.
 It's also show points every time for user and bot.